nklsw/django-vite-example/README.md

 3. Run `just test` to execute tests
 4. Run `just ruff` to check code style and formatting

+## Asset Pipeline

+The project uses Vite to manage and build frontend assets, including JavaScript, CSS, and other static files.
+The asset pipeline is integrated into the Dockerized environment for both development and production.

+### Development Workflow

+1. **Asset Development Server**: During development, the `assets` service in `docker-compose.yml` runs the Vite development server.
+This allows for hot module replacement (HMR) and live reloading of frontend assets.
+   - Command: `pnpm run dev`
+   - Port: `${DJANGO_VITE_DEV_SERVER_PORT}` (default: 5175)

+2. **File Structure**:
+   - `/assets/js`: Contains JavaScript files, including `alpine.js` and `unpoly.js`.
+   - `/assets/css`: Contains Tailwind CSS configuration and custom styles.
+   - `/assets/package.json`: Defines dependencies and scripts for the asset pipeline.

+3. **Running Locally**:
+   - Start the development server with `just start`.
+The Vite server will serve assets dynamically.

+### Production Workflow

+1. **Asset Build**: The `assets_builder` stage in the `Dockerfile` compiles and bundles the assets using Vite.
+   - Command: `pnpm run build`
+   - Output: Bundled assets are placed in `/app/src/assets_dist`.

+2. **Static File Collection**: During the production build, Django collects the static files, including the compiled assets, into the `staticfiles` directory.
+   - Command: `python3 manage.py collectstatic --no-input`

+3. **Docker Integration**:
+   - The `assets` service in `docker-compose.yml` ensures that assets are built and served correctly.
+   - The production image includes pre-built assets for deployment.

+### Production Usage

+In a production environment, Docker Compose is not used.
+Instead, the production Docker image should be built and deployed using the default target in the `Dockerfile`.
+The following steps outline the production workflow:

+1. **Build Production Image**:
+   - Use the default target in the `Dockerfile` to build the production-ready image.
+   - Command:
+     ```sh
+     docker build -t your-production-image-name .
+     ```

+2. **Deploy the Image**:
+   - Deploy the built image using your preferred container orchestration platform (e.g., Kubernetes, Docker Swarm).
+   - Ensure that the `DJANGO_SETTINGS_MODULE` environment variable is set to `config.settings.prod` for production settings.

+3. **Static File Collection**:
+   - The production image automatically collects static files during the build process using the `collectstatic` command.

+4. **Environment Variables**:
+   - Configure the necessary environment variables for production, such as `SECRET_KEY`, `DATABASE_URL`, and `ALLOWED_HOSTS`.

+### Development vs Production Targets

+- **Development**:
+  - Use the `app_dev` target in the `Dockerfile` for development.
+  - This target includes tools and configurations for debugging and live reloading.
+  - Command:
+    ```sh
+    docker-compose up
+    ```

+- **Production**:
+  - Use the default target in the `Dockerfile` for production.
+  - This target is optimized for performance and excludes development dependencies.
+  - Command:
+    ```sh
+    docker build -t your-production-image-name .
+    ```

+### pnpm as Default Package Manager

+This project uses `pnpm` as the default package manager for managing frontend dependencies.
+It is chosen for its speed, efficient disk space usage, and monorepo support.

+### Environment Variables

+The following environment variables control the asset pipeline:

+- `NODE_ENV`: Set to `development` for local development and `production` for builds.
+- `DJANGO_VITE_DEV_MODE`: Set to `true` for development mode and `false` for production.
+- `DJANGO_VITE_DEV_SERVER_PORT`: Port for the Vite development server (default: 5175).

+This setup ensures a seamless integration of the asset pipeline into the Django project, providing a modern frontend development experience.

 ## Production Deployment

 Build the production image: